Greg Lansky: Business ventures

 In 2005, Lansky moved from Paris to Los Angeles and started working in adult entertainment industry.
 In 2006, Lansky was given a directorial contract.
 Lansky went on to direct many titles for New Sensations/Digital Sin until 2007.
 Lansky opened his production company and began directing and producing for the web-based adult network Reality Kings.
 Lansky stopped working for Reality Kings in 2014 to concentrate on creating his own company.

-In 2014, Lansky founded Vixen Media Group and established its suite of award-winning studios: Vixen, Blacked, and Tushy.
+In 2014, Lansky founded Vixen Media Group, an independent Internet pornography production company located in Los Angeles, California, and established its suite of award-winning studios: Vixen, Blacked, and Tushy.
 In 2018, Lansky transitioned into running his company and producing rather than directing.

 Rolling Stone profiled Lansky and his "adult entertainment empire," and Ad Age called him "a master of SFW marketing."
 Kanye West revealed on Jimmy Kimmel Live! that his favorite porn website was Lansky's Blacked.
 Lansky offered West the opportunity to direct an adult film, and the pair were photographed together backstage at the 2018 Pornhub Awards.
 Several hip hop artists have shown association with Lansky and his brands including Post Malone, Lil Pump and Trippie Redd.

+Vixen Media Group owns and operates nine online adult film sites and Pulse Distribution distributes all of the company's films.
+The holding company of Vixen Media Group, Strike 3 Holdings, has, as of 2025, filed over 20,000 lawsuits since 2017 against people it alleges have infringed its copyright by illegally downloading Vixen Media Group pornographic films via BitTorrent.
+Few cases reach trial, with most being settled for four- or five-figure sums or dismissed.
+Vixen has won several major awards in the adult-film industry.

 He sold his stake in Vixen Media Group in January 2020 to pursue other business ventures.
 In 2022, Lansky began releasing artwork online.
 In an ode to the Venus de Milo, "Algorithmic Beauty" is a six-foot eight-inch marble sculpture of a nude woman "covered in plastic-surgery scars, cellulite ripples across her posterior" holding up a mobile phone.
 His works have been considered divisive with some critics recognizing the insight into modern culture and the dark side of technology, while others dismiss it as superficial, crass and failing to make any substantial contribution to the discourse.